-This user's guide contains the latest information you need to use PAC Control with your SNAP PAC system.
-However, if you are using Opto 22 "legacy" products designed to work with pre-SNAP PAC systems, see the PAC Control User's Guide, Legacy Edition (form 1710).
-The legacy version includes references to pre-SNAP PAC devices and commands, which are not included in this guide.
+This legacy version of the PAC Control User's Guide contains the latest information you need to use PAC Control with your SNAP PAC system as well as information for using Opto 22 "legacy" products designed to work with pre-SNAP PAC systems.
+For a version designed for a SNAP PAC system that does not include older legacy products, see the PAC Control User's Guide (form 1700).